AdamGTaylor/GPU-2020-2021-2/README.md

 > 3. When I recreate the picture, should i use an vector to get the value (computing i once) Or should I count at each pixel?
 (The former sounds better)

 > 4. Save the pic.

+## Pushes

+### 2021/06/19: Re-init

+> This repository got initialized at the wrong place, with the wrong git ignore.
+This was resolved by a re-init. (.exe and other files got uploaded) After this, the work will be copied here, finished, probably in time.